17th Judicial DA

 The District Attorney's Office convened partners from across Adams and Broomfield Counties to combat the rise in motor vehicle thefts.
 The District Attorney's Office also assigned members of our staff to the Metropolitan Auto Theft Task Force as liaisons.

 DA Staff flags auto theft cases when law enforcement submits them to our office for review.
 Our Deputy DAs determine the best course of action in handling these cases to deter this type of activity in the future.
 The District Attorney's Office fights for stiffer sentences in Court.
+The DA's Office also played a pivotal role in a key piece of legislation that passed in 2023 that made all forms of motor vehicle theft a felony.
+Previously, some motor vehicle thefts were categorized as a misdemeanor based on the value of the stolen vehicle.

 How to Avoid Becoming a Victim of Auto Theft?